 That would mean an increase in total real returns from a historically average 5% for UK equities up to 8% (or in nominal terms from 7% up to 10% if inflation stays at 2%).

-I would expect that additional 3% to come from a combination of higher dividends from buying high yield shares, faster dividend growth from buying faster growing companies and finally a slight boost from actively buying low and selling high instead of buying and holding.
+I would expect the additional 3% to come from a combination of higher dividends from buying high-yield shares, faster dividend growth from buying faster-growing companies and finally a slight boost from actively buying low and selling high instead of buying and holding.